 What Is SVP Fast Pitch?

-SVP Fast Pitch highlights and propels social innovation in the Puget Sound region and beyond.
-Innovators tackling societal challenges are paired with business and community leaders who help accelerate their impact.
-Each year, innovators compete in one of five tracks: startup nonprofit, established nonprofit, for-profit, high school and university.
+SVP Fast Pitch highlights and propels social innovation in the Greater Puget Sound region and beyond.
+Innovators tackling local and societal challenges are paired with business and community leaders who help them powerfully communicate their story and accelerate impact.

-Throughout the four-month SVP Fast Pitch program, innovators hone their ideas and improve their pitches via clinics and coaching from professionals.
-In the past 6 years, SVP Fast Pitch provided 15,000+ hours of coaching and $1M+ in grants and pro-bono services to 300+ social impact organizations tackling poverty, homelessness, inequity in education, prisoner recidivism, climate change, and other pressing issues in our community and world.
+Throughout the program, innovators hone their ideas and improve pitches through structured learning sessions, practice clinics and 1:1 mentorship.
+In the past 8 years, SVP Fast Pitch provided 19,000+ hours of coaching and $1M+ in grants and pro-bono services to 350+ social impact organizations tackling poverty, homelessness, inequity in education, prisoner recidivism, climate change, and other pressing issues in our community.

 Fast Pitch innovators are welcomed into a group structured model where innovators and coaches meet as a collective cohort throughout the program year for pitch practice, community building and educational sessions.
 Each participant is paired with two coaches where teams will meet one-on-one for personal instruction, feedback and practice.

 Past participants have described the program as invaluable – resulting in greater confidence and effectiveness when presenting, increased exposure for their organization and valuable new connections with supporters, donors and volunteers.

 We are pleased to announce the 20 organizations selected to participate in this year’s SVP Fast Pitch!
 It was an extremely competitive group of applicants, all working to make social good a priority for our region.
 Read More »

 2018 SVP Fast Pitch Final Showdown attendee and fellow social entrepreneur, Drew Meyers, shares his reflections on attending the event and highlights some of the many stories shared on stage.